systemsdk/docker-apache-php-symfony/readme.md

 Note 2: Do not use .env.local.php on dev and test environment (delete it if exist).

+Note 3: If you want to change default web port/xdebug configuration you can create .env.local file and set some params (see .env file).

-Note 3: Delete var/mysql-data folder if it is exist.
+Note 4: Delete var/mysql-data folder if it exists.

 3.Add domain to local 'hosts' file:
 ```bash
 127.0.0.1    localhost
 ```

-4.Configure `/docker/dev/xdebug.ini` (optional):
+4.Configure `/docker/dev/xdebug-main.ini` (Linux/Windows) or `/docker/dev/xdebug-osx.ini` (MacOS) (optional):

 - In case you need debug only requests with IDE KEY: PHPSTORM from frontend in your browser:
 ```bash